 Find your Niche and Target Audience

-This is a crucial step in becoming a thought leader and it involves defining what your focus field and audience will be.
+This is a crucial step to becoming a thought leader and it involves defining what your focus field and audience will be.
 It’s important to pick an area where you can bring something unique and innovative based on your experience and personal story.
-Moreover, you must find an audience that can relate to your history, for example in terms of the obstacles or challenges you’ve overcome to get to this point.
+Moreover, you must find an audience that can relate to your history.
+For example, these similarities could be regarding the obstacles or challenges you’ve overcome to get to this point.

 Define your Brand

 An essential way to gain traction within a sector is to have a defined personal brand clearly representing what value you bring to your category.
 An effective way to do this is to combine “expert zones” to find your “genius zone”.
 A “genius zone”, as described in “The Big Leap” by Gay Hendrick, is an intersection between two fields where you have expertise which enables you to make a unique contribution.

 Your profile should reflect the personal brand that you previously designed.
 Investing in a professional photo that suits your industry is a must, as well as a matching bio and banner image.
 Furthermore, identify 5 keywords that are oftentimes associated with your field and use them throughout your profile, as well as within all the content you share.
 A tag line that represents your personal brand should be used in your title and in posts or content when appropriate.

 Broadening their professional network is one of the most valuable options that LinkedIn provides to its members.
 This can be done by sending out connection requests, which can be a great way to connect with other thought leaders or to build an audience.
 It’s important to note that there are limits on the number of invites one can send a day before getting banned or restricted, so tread carefully.

 Publish and Create Relevant and Compelling Content